triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 `v++` and wrap it into the fat binary as normal.

-The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `v++` compiler can only ingest SPIR-df as an intermediate representation.
-SPIR-df is LLVM IR with some SPIR decorations.
-It is similar to the SPIR-2.0 provisional specification but does not requires the LLVM IR version to be 3.4.
+The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `v++` compiler can only ingest plain LLVM IR 6.x or LLVM IR 6.x with a SPIR-df flavor as an intermediate representation.
+SPIR-df is some LLVM IR with some SPIR decorations.
+It is similar to the SPIR-2.0 provisional specification but does not requires the LLVM IR version to be exactly 3.4.
 It uses just the encoding of the LLVM used, which explains the `-df` as "de-facto".
+This is the term used in the team to present this non-conforming and non-standard SPIR.

 So a lot of our modifications revolve around being the middle man between `v++` and the SYCL device